tombarron/openstack-deploy-ops-guide/README.md

 TODO:

+- fix validation errors, enable build failure if doc isn't RELAX-NG valid
 - add spell check as part of build process
-- post resulting PDF to destination site
+- automate post resulting HTML, PDF to destination site
-- post resulting HTML to destination site
-- add instructions to rev version number of document

 ## updating this doc for a new openstack release